Mascerade/supervised-product-matching/README.md

 * The CharacterBERT model can be downloaded using the author's repository [here](https://github.com/helboukkouri/character-bert)
 * The BERT model can be downloaded using HuggingFace Transformers

-The `characterbert_modeling` and `characterbert_utils` directories are directly from CharacterBERT's authors and can be found in the same directory previously mentioned ([here](https://github.com/helboukkouri/character-bert))

 ## The Data
 All the data can be found in the repository's latest release.